-For full information about my career, see my Curriculum Vitae.
+For full information about my career, see my Curriculum Vita.

 For a briefer description about who I am, see the “About” page.

 Because my career path has been somewhat unusual, there have been several articles about my transition from science, to science writing, to science education.

 - Seeking the Warm Spot: A nonlinear career in writing and education.
 Article about my career transitions on the international Agora blog from L’Oreal Foundation.
 (2012)

 - STEMinist Profile.Short outline of my career on blog about women in science.
 (2012)

 - Educators that Rock.Profiled for series in findingEducation.
 (2010).

 - How a Scientist Becomes a Science Writer:Article I wrote for the National Science Writers Association website about my career.
 (2010)

 - Spotlight on Hidden Physicists: Stephanie Chasteen.Radiations magazine of Sigma Pi Sigma (The Physics Honors Society).
 (2009).

 - American Physical Society interview, for Forum on Graduate Affairs, detailing my career and my advice to other people seeking alternative careers in science.
 (2007)